Spike Dudley: World Wrestling Federation/Entertainment (2001–2005)

 Between May 2001 and January 2002, Dudley formed short-lived tag teams in an attempt to defeat his brothers.
 On the January 7, 2002, edition of Raw, Dudley and Tazz defeated The Dudley Boyz for the WWF Tag Team Championship, and successfully retained them at the Royal Rumble.
+They dropped the titles to Billy and Chuck on the February 21 episode of SmackDown!.
 Dudley next entered the Hardcore Championship picture, winning the championship eight times, including at WrestleMania X8 (though he never held the championship for more than a day, due to the "24/7 rule.")
 He also defeated William Regal for the European Championship on the April 8 episode of Raw, and held the championship for a month before losing it back to Regal.

 As 2002 went along, Spike and Bubba began to team together again and feuded with The Un-Americans while also pursuing the WWE Tag Team Championship.
 By the end of the year, D-Von had rejoined his brothers, and they feuded with 3-Minute Warning.
 Dudley was injured after a missed spot during a 10-man tag match on Raw in September 2003.
 La Résistance threw Dudley to the outside but Dudley missed the table that he was supposed to crash through.
 After some time away from the ring, Spike returned and defeated René Duprée to get revenge for the injury.

 In 2004, Dudley was drafted to the SmackDown! brand, where he immediately began challenging for the WWE Cruiserweight Championship.
 On the July 29 episode of SmackDown!, he defeated Rey Mysterio for the championship with interference from his brothers, thus turning into a heel.
 He then began to wrestle as the "boss" of the Dudley Boyz.
 The Dudleys defeated Mysterio, Billy Kidman and Paul London in a six-man tag team match at SummerSlam.
 He continued to defend his championship throughout the year, before eventually losing the Cruiserweight Championship to Funaki at Armageddon.

 He made his last appearance with WWE at ECW One Night Stand on June 12, 2005, helping the Dudleys win their tag team match.
 At the event, Spike was dressed like his old ECW character (tie-dyed shirt and overalls) but still portrayed his WWE "Boss" character.
 Dudley was released from his WWE contract on July 5, 2005, along with seven other wrestlers in what was thought to have been a cost-cutting measure by the company.
 Bubba and D-Von also departed the company after ECW One Night Stand.